 Updated, Statewide Pre-Registration Portal

 On February 16 the Virginia Department of Health launched a centralized, statewide portal for COVID-19 vaccine pre-registration.
 If you have already pre-registered through one of the local portals your information is being transferred to this statewide database.
-Those who have not yet pre-registered under Phase 1-B should use this new portal to get their name on the list.
+Those who have not yet pre-registered under Phase 1-B or 1-C should use this new portal to get their name on the list.

 A few important notes: